 - 1. On a battery of standardised speech and language assessments the majority of speech and language skills are within normal limits.
 The child is scoring -1SD to +1SD (SS=7 to 13). - 2.
 If a child is bilingual and additional languages are spoken in the home, SLT professional bodies state that it is not appropriate to use standardized SLT assessments based on English language norms as the scores will be invalid.
 Descriptive and qualitative assessments & response to SLT intervention over time should be used to give an approximate age equivalent. - 3.
 The primary diagnosis is no longer Developmental Language Disorder.
 As a result of diagnostic assessment/therapy, the child's current profile may be one of: - -Attention Deficit Disorder etc. - -Attention Deficit Hyperactivity Disorder. - -Autistic Spectrum Disorder. - -General learning disability. - -Specific learning disability etc. - 4.
 The child is no longer of National School going age. - 5.
 The child has made maximum gain within the Language Class setting i.e. language skills have plateaued and/or are commensurate with overall level of ability. - 6.
-The child's needs would be more appropriately met in another educational setting e.g. special class.

-7. Parents have requested that the child be discharged.
+The child's needs would be more appropriately met in another educational setting e.g. special class. - 7.
+Parents have requested that the child be discharged. - 8.
+The child and family are no longer living in the County Meath catchment area and accessing Meath H.S.E SLT Services.

-The maximum length of placement within a Language Class is two years, but in exceptional circumstances a final third year may be sanctioned by the Admission/Discharge Committee.
+The maximum length of placement within a Language Class is two years, but in exceptional circumstances a final third year may be sanctioned by the Admission/Discharge committee.